 Perhaps one of the most well-known genres of Philippine media are noontime variety shows, a little similar to other Asian variety shows, and Soap Operas, similar to telenovelas.
 In the early 2000s, fantasy-themed television shows were on a upsurge, though their popularity faltered as the decade went on.
 Recently there has been a rise in popularity of Taiwanese and Korean dramas (dubbed in Filipino).

-Since The Sixties and The Seventies, anime has grown in popularity across the country.
+Since The '60s and The '70s, anime has grown in popularity across the country.
 Despite the unpleasantries, Filipinos have always been fond of both the traditional and pop culture of Japan.
 After Martial Law, anime had a regular schedule in local TV channels.
 The 2000s saw the appearance of two main anime stations: local Hero TV (which tends to use Filipino dubs) and Animax Southeast Asia (which use either English-dubbed or subtitled works).

 Among the dominant media companies in the country are ABS-CBN and GMA, both of which control most of local TV and radio stations, as well as publications and overseas outlets.
 The rivalry between the two goes back from their humble beginnings, though with the recent entry of TV5 as a major competitor, the situation has slightly changed.

 - Kennedy Cartoons (While based in Canada, they have a Filipino office.)